toshihidetagami/apps-by-category/README.md

 - [fluidtrends/carmel](https://github.com/fluidtrends/carmel) - The Open Source Decentralized Tech Education Platform

+###  Environment

+- [opendatakit/collect](https://github.com/opendatakit/collect) - ODK Collect is an Android app for filling out forms.
+It's been used to collect billions of data points in challenging environments around the world.
+Contribute and make the world a better place!

 ###  ERP

 - [frappe/erpnext](https://github.com/frappe/erpnext) - Open Source ERP built for the web